Tattoo: North America

+The passage of the Social Security Act in 1935 would also mark a notable boom for the tattoo industry, with numerous Americans hoping to memorize their social security numbers through tattoos.
 Tattooing was illegal in parts of the country until the early 1960s and 70s.
-It was illegal in New York City from 1961-1997 and illegal throughout various states like Oklahoma, Massachusetts, North Carolina.
+It was illegal in New York City from 1961 to 1997 and illegal throughout various states like Oklahoma, Massachusetts, North Carolina.
 When it was not illegal statewide, certain cities banned it such as Newark, NJ and Kansas City, MO.
 In some locations, bans were not lifted until the 2000s.

 In 1975, there were only 40 tattoo artists in the U.S.; in 1980, there were more than 5,000 self-proclaimed tattoo artists, appearing in response to sudden demand.

 Many studies have been done of the tattooed population and society's view of tattoos.
 In June 2006, the Journal of the American Academy of Dermatology published the results of a telephone survey of 2004: it found that 36% of Americans ages 18–29, 24% of those 30–40, and 15% of those 41–51 had a tattoo.
 In September 2006, the Pew Research Center conducted a telephone survey that found that 36% of Americans ages 18–25, 40% of those 26–40 and 10% of those 41–64 had a tattoo.
 They concluded that Generation X and Millennials express themselves through their appearance, and tattoos are a popular form of self-expression.
 In January 2008, a survey conducted online by Harris Interactive estimated that 14% of all adults in the United States have a tattoo, slightly down from 2003, when 16% had a tattoo.
 Among age groups, 9% of those ages 18–24, 32% of those 25–29, 25% of those 30–39 and 12% of those 40–49 have tattoos, as do 8% of those 50–64.
 Men are slightly more likely to have a tattoo than women.

 Since the 1970s, tattoos have become a mainstream part of Western fashion, common both for men and women, and among all economic classes and to age groups from the later teen years to middle age.
 For many young Americans, the tattoo has taken on a decidedly different meaning than for previous generations.
 The tattoo has undergone "dramatic redefinition" and has shifted from a form of deviance to an acceptable form of expression.
 As of 1 November 2006, Oklahoma became the last state to legalize tattooing, having banned it since 1963.